alexlapinski/CS613-Final-Project/reports/parameter-search.rst

 Do the same thing as above, but for poly kernel
 Now rather than tuning nu and gamma, we tune nu, gamma, coef and degree.

+Here, we don't have 30 steps for the polynomial degree, and instead look at the integer range from min to max values.

 ---